 Improvement Techniques:

 Gene Manipulation: Other options may be direct application of CRISPR or transgenic approaches that may be targeted to genes associated with the biosynthesis of flavonoids.
-Over-expression of an essential gene such as CHS, that is chalcone synthase or F3H, that is flavonoid 3-hydroxylase may further result in a significant enhancement in content of flavonoids.
+Over-expression of an essential gene such as CHS, that is chalcone synthase or F3H, that is flavonoid 3-hydroxylase, may further result in a significant enhancement in the content of flavonoids.

-Breeding Programs: Techniques applied in breeding could be applied to select cultivars with increased flavonoids levels.
+Breeding Programs: Techniques applied in breeding could be applied to select cultivars with increased flavonoid levels.
 MAS should be considered as an indispensable tool to be used to identify traits that are associated with the biosynthesis of flavonoids.

-Metabolic Engineering: Alteration of metabolic pathways such that their fluxes could be diverted towards production may even include inhibition of competing pathways, thereby releasing precursors towards flavonoids synthesis.
+Metabolic Engineering: Alteration of metabolic pathways such that their fluxes could be diverted towards production may even include inhibition of competing pathways, thereby releasing precursors towards flavonoid synthesis.

 Nutraceuticals: Development of Supplements and Functional Foods

-Definition: Nutraceuticals are modified, concentrated foods or food components which may be available in addition to basic nutrition to confer health benefits.
+Definition: Nutraceuticals are modified, concentrated foods or food components that may be available in addition to basic nutrition to confer health benefits.

 Development:

-Flavonoid Supplements : Formulations from green tea, citrus fruits, and berries as sources made into capsule, powder, etc. It benefits consumers by providing various health functions such as anti-oxidant and anti-inflammatory activities.
+Flavonoid Supplements : Formulations from green tea, citrus fruits, and berries as sources are made into capsules, powder, etc. It benefits consumers by providing various health functions such as anti-oxidant and anti-inflammatory activities.
 Functional foods are prepared with added flavonoids or formulated to be naturally high in them.
 They include, for instance, fruit extracts fortified with flavonoids that can be added to yogurt or ingredients in breakfast cereals that are naturally rich in flavonoids.

 Health Effects

 Antioxidant and anti-inflammatory effects that may possibly reduce the incidence of chronic diseases due to reduced oxidative stress and inflammation.
-Foods and supplements rich in flavonoids may improve endothelial function, cause lowering of blood pressure and exert beneficial effects on cardiovascular disease.
+Foods and supplements rich in flavonoids may improve endothelial function, cause a lowering of blood pressure and exert beneficial effects on cardiovascular disease.

 FUTURE DIRECTIONS IN FLAVONOID RESEARCH